 Whedon replied, "Honestly, you know, Guardians [of the Galaxy] might have helped it, just because that was outside what was considered to be their box...
 Well, let’s put it this way: If a raccoon can carry a movie, then they believe maybe even a woman can."

-#65 on The Best Movies for Tweenssee more on Guardians of the Galaxy
+#78 on The Most Rewatchable Moviessee more on Guardians of the Galaxy

 When the first clips from the Chris Pratt-led Jurassic World were released, feminist blog The Mary Sue tweeted out: "We’re too busy fanning ourselves to talk more about Chris Pratt in this #JurassicWorld clip."
 Whedon retweeted with a sassy, "…and I'm too busy wishing this clip wasn't 70's [sic] era sexist.
 She's a stiff, he's a life-force - really?
 Still?"